R.B. Brenner is the director of the School of Journalism and the G.B. Dealey Regents Professor in Journalism at the University of Texas at Austin.

 Previously, he was the deputy director of Stanford University’s Journalism Program and taught courses in public issues reporting, digital journalism and narrative writing.

-Currently, I am the deputy director of the Journalism Program at Stanford University, where I’ve taught since September 2010 after leaving The Washington Post.
-At the Post, my editing roles included Metro Editor, Sunday Editor and Deputy Universal News Editor.
-I was one of the primary editors of the newspaper’s coverage of the Virginia Tech shootings, which was awarded a Pulitzer Prize in 2008, and played a leadership role in merging the digital and print newsrooms.
+He joined the faculty at Stanford in September 2010 after leaving The Washington Post, where his roles included Metropolitan Editor, Sunday Editor and Deputy Universal News Editor.
+He was one of the primary editors of the newspaper’s coverage of the Virginia Tech shootings, which was awarded a Pulitzer Prize, and played a leadership role in merging the digital and print newsrooms.

-My career as a reporter began at the Winston-Salem Journal in North Carolina.
-Then I worked as a reporter and editor at newspapers in California and Florida before joining The Washington Post in 2002.
-I served as the journalism consultant for the film State of Play, also appearing on screen in a cameo role.
-I am a 1983 graduate of Oberlin College.
+His reporting career started at the Winston-Salem Journal in North Carolina, followed by reporting and editing jobs at newspapers in California and Florida.
+While at The Washington Post, R.B. served as the journalism consultant for the film State of Play, appearing on screen in a cameo role.
+He is a graduate of Oberlin College.